List of Kanye West samples and sampling disputes: "Field Trip"

 On social media, Portishead member Geoff Barrow criticized West and Ty Dolla Sign for sampling his band's song "Machine Gun" for their song "Field Trip" featuring Playboi Carti, Don Toliver, and Kodak Black.
 However, legal action did not follow.

 "530"

 American musician Swsh stated that they found out on the morning of Vultures 2s release that the song "530" had sampled their music without authorization.
-However, legal action was not pursued.
+Later, on February 12th, 2026, the artist would file a lawsuit over Copyright Infringement.
+The case was put on hold temporarily and was reopened on March 14th, 2026.
+The case is still pending, with an extended time to answer the complaint due to May 14th, 2026.